eclipse-jkube/jkube/quickstarts/maven/ibm-javaee8-webprofile-liberty/README.md

-## A WebSphere Liberty Java EE 8 based application prepared for development using Eclipse Jkube Kubernetes Maven Plugin
+## A WebSphere Liberty Java EE 8 based application prepared for development using Eclipse JKube Kubernetes Maven Plugin

 **WebSphere Liberty** is a fast, dynamic, and easy-to-use Java application server, built on the open source [Open Liberty][openliberty] project.
 Ideal for developers but also ready for production, on-premise or in the cloud.